Roads Less Traveled San Diego view from our RV

 While we were on the island,

-atmosphere takes some of the edge off of doing such a long open ocean passage by
+some of the edge off of doing such a long open

-beautiful Hallberg-Rassey and sailed among the Ha-Ha crowd, listening to their roll call
+aboard their beautiful Hallberg-Rassey and sailed among the Ha-Ha crowd, listening to their roll call on the VHF

 Every so often we crept away from the action on Shelter Island for a change of pace on Mission Bay.